apwide/golive-monitor/README.md

 This script performs the following operations:

 -   fetches environments from [Golive](https://marketplace.atlassian.com/apps/1212239/?tab=overview&hosting=cloud) (server or cloud)
--   tests the availability of each environment (using `url` or using the environment value associated with an attribute name provided)
+-   tests the availability of each environment (default via HTTP against `url` or an attribute, or via ICMP ping when using the `USE_PING=true` environment variable)
 -   perform status-change of each environment that has changed status (use DRY_RUN=true to avoid)

 Use READ_ONLY=true to test without updating anything on Golive.